 Perhaps I will post about that another time?

 Poor termination or cable matching can really ruin your day.
-Best to just terminate properly and not worry about it.
+Best to terminate properly and not worry about it.

 Signal Level